p2panda/meli/README.md

 # After changing the Rust code in `packages/p2panda/native` re-build the
 # library.
 This automatically installs Android compilation targets and the
 # cargo-ndk tool if missing.
+#
+# Additionally this script moves the native android libraries into the `app`
+# folder, where they are needed.
 melos build

-# Bump the package versions after your changes.
-We're not (yet) releasing the
+# Bump the package versions for release (we're not releasing yet).
-# Dart and Flutter packages publicly, but versioning is still required for the
-# Gradle building pipeline to detect changes to the external, native libraries.
 melos version
 ```

 ### Flutter App

-It is recommended to develop or run the project with [Android Studio](https://developer.android.com/studio) or with the [`flutter-cli`] command line tool.
+It is recommended to develop or run the project with [Android
+Studio](https://developer.android.com/studio) or with the [`flutter-cli`]
+command line tool.

 * [`packages/app`](packages/app): Android application built with Flutter